rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1158

 You are in a book shop which sells n different books.
 You know the price and number of pages of each book.
+You have decided that the total price of your purchases will be at most x.
+What is the maximum number of pages you can buy?
+You can buy each book at most once.

+Solution:
+- This is very similar to the classical Dynamic Programming problem known as the "Knapsack Problem".
+In the Knapsack Problem, you are given a set of items, each with a weight and a value, and a knapsack with a maximum weight capacity.
+The goal is to select items to maximize the total value while ensuring that the total weight does not exceed the capacity of the knapsack.
+- The books correspond to the items in the Knapsack Problem, and the price of the books corresponds to the weight of the items.
+The number of pages in the books can be seen as the value of the items.
+You are trying to maximize the total number of pages (value) you can buy while ensuring that the total price (weight) does not exceed a given budget (capacity).

+- Let DP[i][j] = the maximum number of pages that can be bought with a budget of 'j' considering the first 'i' books.
+- dp[0][j] = 0 for all j, as with no books, the number of pages is 0.
+- dp[i][0] = 0 for all i, as with no budget, the number of pages is 0.
+- For each book 'i' (1 ≤ i ≤ n) and each budget 'j' (1 ≤ j ≤ x), we have two choices:
+    1. We don't buy the current book 'i': In this case, dp[i][j] = dp[i-1][j].
+    2. We buy the current book 'i': In this case, dp[i][j] = pages[i] + dp[i-1][j-price[i]], where
+- The maximum number of pages that can be bought will be the maximum value between the two choices: dp[i][j] = max(dp[i-1][j], pages[i] + dp[i-1][j-price[i]]).

 ```CPP:
 int main()